Olga Carmona scored in Spain's 1-0 Women's World Cup win. Then she learned her father had died

 Carmona scored with a left-footed strike in the 29th minute to give Spain a 1-0 victory over England in Sydney, Australia.
 She had also scored a late winner in La Roja’s 2-1 win over Sweden in the semifinals to become the first player since American Carli Lloyd in 2015 to score in a World Cup semifinal and final.

+“We love you, Olga,” the federation said on X. “You are part of the history of Spanish soccer.”

 The 23-year-old Carmona was named the final’s most valuable player on Sunday.
-She had celebrated her goal on Sunday with a tribute to a friend who recently lost her mother.
+She had celebrated her goal with a tribute to a friend who recently lost her mother.

 “I think all of us, we felt that this team had something special,” the Real Madrid defender said after Spain won the title.